 Good communication skills are an important quality for any leader.
-Whether you lead teams, projects, a company or your local chess club, it doesn’t matter.
+It doesn’t really matter whether you lead teams, projects, a whole company or your local chess club.

 You can’t lead anything without listening to the people around you.

-Really listening, not just pretending to listen.
-When you listen to your team and colleagues, you learn what the key challenges are in your team or project.
-You’ll show people that you care, because you take time to hear their point of view.
+I’m talking about really listening, not just pretending to listen.
+When you listen to your team, colleagues and your boss, you learn what the key challenges are for the people around you.
+Most importantly, you’ll show people that you care, because you take time to hear their point of view.

 When you take time to listen rather than just waiting for your turn to speak, you’ll understand more about how people are feeling.
 You’ll also learn what actions you could take to improve the situation.

 Make sure you reduce distractions and put away your electronic devices when you’re speaking your team members.
 Be present, and show signs that you’re actually listening, like nodding and playing back what they say.

 The number of distractions these days is growing by the day.
 Smart phones, smart watches, smart rings…. it just keeps going!
 Be intentional about turning your smart devices off, so you can really pay attention.